 For horticulture literature, answers to your general gardening questions, plant identification and diagnosis of insect and disease problems, stop by to talk to our Plant Health Advisors and Master Gardener Volunteers.
 The Horticulture Center is located on the Lower Level of the Boerner Botanical Gardens Education & Visitor Center.
 Hours: Monday – Friday 10 am – 2 pm (May 1- September 30)

 UW-Extension offers a wide variety of publications on yard and garden topics.
 Most publications can be downloaded for free, but some are only available for purchase.
 For a complete list, visit the UW-Extension Publications web site.

 What should you be doing in your yard and garden this month?
-Check the monthly Garden Calendar prepared by Sharon Morrisey, Consumer Horticulture Agent.
-You can view past segments on the FOX 6 website Gus’ Garden Archives.
+Check the In The Garden features with Sharon Morrisey on the FOX 6 website In The Garden Archives.